From Azure Storage, Streaming, and Batch Analytics by Richard Nuckolls

 Collecting data seems like a simple activity.
 Take reporting web site traffic as an example.
 A single user, during a site in a web browser, requests a page.
 A simple site could respond with an HTML file, a CSS file, and/or an image.
 This example could represent one event, three events, or four events.
 What if there’s a page redirect?
 This is another event.
 What if we want to log the time taken to query a database?
 What if we retrieve some items from cache?
 All of these pieces of data are common log data points today.

 Now add more user interaction, like a comparison page with multiple sliders.
 Each move of the slide logs a value.
 Tracking user mouse movement returns hundreds of coordinates.
 Consider a connected sensor with a 100Hz sample rate.
 It can easily record over eight million measurements a day.
 When you start to scale to thousands and tens of thousands of simultaneous events every point in the pipeline must be optimized for speed until the data comes to rest.
 Once at rest the data must remain secure.

 Data engineering is the practice of building data storage and processing systems.
-Robert Chang, in his book A Beginners Guide to Data Engineering, describes the work as designing, building, and maintaining data warehouses.
+Robert Chang, in his book A Beginners Guide to Data Engineering, describes the work as designing, building, and maintaining data warehouses and data lakes (click here to learn the difference between a data lake and data warehouse).
 Data engineering creates scalable systems which allow analysts and data scientists to extract meaningful information from the data.

 What do data engineers do?

 Most businesses have multiple sources generating data.
 Manufacturing companies track the output of the machines, the output of employees, the output of their shipping departments.
 Software companies track their user actions, their software bugs per release, their developer output per day.
 Service companies check number of sales calls, time to complete tasks, usage of parts stores, and cost per lead.
 Some of this is small scale; some of it is large scale.